zchristy/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?
+`To store data for individual users relative to unique session id's`
 1. What does bcrypt do to help us store passwords in a secure manner.
+`bcryptjs helps use hash the password with a salt before being stored`
 1. What does bcrypt do to slow down attackers?
+`bcryptjs hashes said password 2^Nth times, if N is larger it will take longer for a system to compare hashes`
 1. What are the three parts of the JSON Web Token?
+`Header, payload, signature`

 ## Project Set Up